ralobos/STM_MRI/readme.md

 ## Notes

-The reconstruction in the provided examples uses a simple Tikhonov-regularized model-based approach using STMs.
+- The reconstruction in the provided examples uses a simple Tikhonov-regularized model-based approach using STMs.
 However, once STMs are computed, more advanced reconstruction approaches or regularizers could be used.
+- The code for STM computation is based on the PISCO software for sensitivity map estimation: https://github.com/ralobos/PISCO.git
+- 3D examples will be provided soon.

 ## Contents